 - December 15, 2012: If the parties do not agree on which cases should be bellwether cases, the court will pick four total (two primary cases, and two backup cases).

 Additional time will be allocated for specific discovery in the four cases.

-The bellwether trials are a vital part of the MDL process.
-The cases chosen are meant to guide both plaintiffs and defendants in deciding whether hip replacement settlements are possible, and for how much.
+The bellweather trials are a vital part of the MDL process.
+The chosen cases guide both plaintiffs and defendants in deciding whether hip replacement settlements are possible, and for how much.
 It is instructive to see how a jury will evaluate these cases.
-For that reason, the parties oftentimes must fight the urge to pick what they see as the best cases—it is more instructive to choose garden variety cases that are representative of the majority of cases.
-That said, there is a certain appeal to winning the bellwether cases, even if they are not necessarily representative of the rest of the cases.
-Winning plays a huge psychological role in how the other side views their chances for the other cases.
+For that reason, the parties often must fight the urge to pick what they see as the best cases—it is more instructive to choose garden variety cases representative of most cases.
+That said, there is a certain appeal to winning the bellweather cases, even if they are not necessarily representative of the rest of the cases.
+Winning plays a huge psychological role in how the other side views their chances for other cases.